You’ve heard many experienced players talking about it, but what IS a guitar setup exactly? And is it worth the cost? Let’s find out!

 The difference between a professional guitar setup and what you can achieve at home with limited knowledge and tools is often a night-and-day scenario!

 If you’ve just bought a new guitar you might like to take it to your guitar technician to get it set up to your specific tastes.

 For example, you may prefer to use heavier strings or play with an ultra-low action (string height).

 A lot of the time you will be looking for a set-up in order to correct annoying issues that have arisen in your older guitars.

-Here are eight signs that might indicate that your guitar is in need of a setup!
+Here are eight signs that might indicate that your guitar is in need of a professional setup!

-1. My Guitar Sounds Out Of Tune Further Up The Fretboard!
+1. Guitar Sounds Out Of Tune Further Up The Fretboard!